JaredJomar/Projects/TampermonkeyProjects/Twitch/readme.md

 # Twitch Enhancements

-This user script enhances your Twitch and Amazon Gaming experience by automatically claiming channel points, enabling theater mode, and claiming prime rewards on [https://gaming.amazon.com/](https://gaming.amazon.com/).
+This user script enhances your Twitch and Amazon Gaming experience by automatically claiming channel points, enabling theater mode, claiming prime rewards on [https://gaming.amazon.com/](https://gaming.amazon.com/), and add a Redeem On GOG button https://gaming.amazon.com/home next to the Copy Code.

 ## Installation